aimenkhakwani/rock-paper-scissors/README.md

 ## Description

 This website is a game of Rock Paper Scissors.
-Players choose an option and the game will calculate the winner.
+It has a one player option as well as two player.
+Players choose an option and play!
+The game will calculate the winner.

 <img src='web/assets/img/specs.png'>